Gravenkapel

-The Count's Chapel (Gravenkapel in Dutch) is a medieval chapel in Kortrijk, Belgium.
+The Count's Chapel (Gravenkapel in Dutch) is a medieval chapel in the historic city centre of Kortrijk, Belgium.
 It is located next to the Church of Our Lady.
 It was built under Louis II, Count of Flanders as a mausoleum to the Counts of Flanders and a shrine to Saint Catherine.

-History

 The Count's Chapel was finished around 1374.